 Many individuals usually mistake a flea bite like a mosquito bite or a bed bug bite.
 This is why it is a tricky pest to discover.
 People might be applying the wrong methods for pest control because they are unable to pinpoint the main source.

 Did you know that fleas can exist even without the pet?
 These creatures do not only rely on animal blood to survive.
 Before winter comes, they should have found a stable shelter where there is warmth.
 What matters to them is the presence of a host regardless if it is an animal or a human being.
 To eliminate them, here are the most practical methods to control if not eliminate the population of fleas.

-- Use a flea comb.
+1. Use a flea comb.
 Not only can use this to diagnose a flea infestation but also to extract fleas, flea dirt, and flea eggs.
 This comb has fine bristles that easily catches fleas on your pet’s hair.
-When using it, the fur get to have a water and soap solution on a bowl.
+When using it, get a water and soap solution on a bowl.
 This way, you won’t have to squish the fleas with your bare hands.
 This is dangerous considering the parasites and bacteria that these pests for more.
 To prevent yourself from getting sick, drop the fleas on the soap-water solution, and let them drown.

 Eliminating fleas on your pooch is not enough.
 Some eggs fall to your floors, couches, and beds, so you have to clean your house as well.
 Here are some strategies to eliminate fleas from your house.